-Many people secure in the notion that they have homeowners insurance are bitterly disappointed when their home is damaged or destroyed by a fire, hurricane or other natural disaster or act of vandalism.
-The source of this disappointment is the failure of the property owner to conduct a review of his or her policy and modify coverage when circumstances change.
-If you have remodeled your kitchen or purchased a new Pit Bull, the failure to revisit your insurance coverage can leave you exposed when disaster strikes.
-Policyholders can prevent problems by scheduling a policy review at least once a year to ensure that their coverage is sufficient given changes in terms of potential perils, risks and assets.
+Many folks secure in the notion that they have the right homeowners insurance coverage are bitterly disappointed when their home is damaged or destroyed by a fire, hurricane or other natural disaster or act of vandalism and the insurance company sends them a no coverage determination letter.
+Sometimes the source of this disappointment is the failure of the property owner to conduct a regular review of his or her policy and to determine if life changes require modification of coverage.
+If you have remodeled your kitchen, constructed an addition, home values have sharply increased, or added a new family member in the form of a dog or other animal, your coverage may need to be modified.
+Policyholders can prevent problems by scheduling a regular policy review at least once a year to ensure that their coverage is sufficient given changes in terms of potential perils, risks, and assets.

 If you decide to move into your beach house, which is a second home, the amount of your premiums might change.
 Any change of residence or acquisition of property might justify a policy review with your insurance agent.
 These types of changes can necessitate a modification of your insurance coverage or a change in your premium.

 It is essential that you provide timely notice to your insurance company regarding any improvements.
-If your insurance company is not informed of the improvements which affect property value, your recovery for a total loss might not be sufficient to pay for repairing or rebuilding the improvements like an extra bedroom or bathroom.
+If your insurance company is not informed of the improvements which affect property value, your recovery for a total loss might not be sufficient to pay for repairing or rebuilding the improvements.